Ventyrian/equipment-lock/README.md

-# Equipment Lock
+# Equipment Enforcer
-Removes the Equip, Wield, and Wear options from items not meeting the specified config options.
+Removes the Wield and Wear options from items not meeting the specified config options.

 Config options set to 0 will be ignored.